Allopathic Medicine (M.D.)

 According to MedTerms Dictionary, allopathic medicine is defined as “The system of medical practice which treats disease by the use of remedies which produce effects different from those produced by the disease under treatment.
 M.D.s practice allopathic medicine.
 The term “allopathy” was coined in 1842 by C.F.S.
 Hahnemann to designate the usual practice of medicine (allopathy) as opposed to homeopathy, the system of therapy that he founded based on the concept that disease can be treated with drugs (in minute doses) thought capable of producing the same symptoms in healthy people as the disease itself.”

 Students interested in pursuing an M.D. degree need to complete a number of course requirements.
-These requirements are outlined thoroughly in PDF Document: Guide One
+These requirements are outlined thoroughly in PDF Document: Guide One: Pre-Med and Pre-Health Planning at JHU (PDF).

-The best web resources for students interested in an M.D. are found through the Association of American Medical Colleges — Students page
+The best web resources for students interested in an M.D. are found through the Association of American Medical Colleges’ student page.

 Is a medical career right for me?
 Consider: What kind of future appeals to you?
 Do you want challenges, opportunities, a chance to make a difference?
 Do you have an inquisitive mind?
 Are you interested in science and how the body works?
 More questions to ask yourself: